Bachelors in Health Care Admin in South Dakota

 As a student or a new medical management professional, consider joining the South Dakota Medical Group Management Association.
 This group is a great local resource for medical management professionals, whether you want to network with successful managers or learn about job openings in your city.

 You may enjoy quite a few benefits when you decide to start your career in South Dakota.
-O*Net reports that the average salary for a medical manager in South Dakota is $89,300 per year.
-Through 2022, O*Net predicts a 13 percent increase in statewide medical management job openings.
+The average salary for a medical manager in South Dakota is $107,850 per year.
+Medical management job openings are projected to increase by 10 percent between 2018 and 2028.

 Find out how you can impact the world of health care.
 Contact health care administration schools today from those listed on our site to learn about earning your degree in health services administration in South Dakota.